 The information is then analysed by the CoastSnap app to enable quick alerts of any changes, which will improve our ability to forecast changes and improve our conservation measures.

-You can find the four CoastSnap stations at:
+You can find the nine CoastSnap stations at:

 Council’s development controls are continually being reviewed, amended and updated to ensure current and future developments are managed sustainably.